nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 **RUN VPN ON STARTUP**

-You need to create a password file and to write your username and password on the file.
+You need to setup OpenVpn as a service.
+Create a password file and to write your username and password on the file.
 Do the following:

 * cd /etc/openvpn
 * sudo touch pswfile  (create blank file)